domoritz/leaflet-locatecontrol/README.md

 #### Add the following snippet to your map initialization

 This snippet adds the control to the map.
-You can pass also pass a configuration.
+You can also pass a configuration.

 ```js
 L.control.locate().addTo(map);